gchiquetto/order-summary/README.md

 ```

 #### CSS
-I've learnt how to add images using CSS, which was good for setting the body background in the same was that was asked in the challenge.
+I've learnt how to add images using CSS, which was good for setting the body background in the same way that was asked in the challenge.
 I also explored more the background- options.

 ```css
 body{